-Sexual health is an important part of physical and mental health, of emotional and social well-being.
-It's important to take care of your sexual health and, if you have children, evidence shows that it's good to talk about sex and relationships.
+Sexual health is an important part of physical and mental health as well as your emotional and social well-being.
+It's important to take care of your sexual health and, if you have children, it's good to talk about sex and relationships.

 Taking care of your sexual health

 Both men and women need to look after their sexual health and take time to understand the issues that surround contraception and sexually transmitted infections (STIs).